prediqtiv/prediqtiv.github.io/trades-get/README.md

 * Stated process for obtaining tick data via Google Apps Script
 	* Looking to be faster and simpler than anticipated
+* Move to Google Apps Script and daily trigger << started

 ### 2017-04-07 ~ Theo